rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 One way of doing this is by checking both the addition and deletion trees for a given triple and version, and determining the element with the smallest version.
-All elements with version larger than this smallest version will be local changes.
+All elements with a version larger than this smallest version will be local changes.

-An alternative approach would be to precalculate this information and store it on each value, as is done in our [storage approach](#storage).
+An alternative approach would be to precalculate this information and store it for each value, as is done in our [storage approach](#storage).

 The first approach always requires lookups in both trees, even if only the additions or deletions are queried.